 If the prior business owner had fully written off some assets for tax purposes, then the purchaser will be unable to claim any tax deduction for these.
 Further, for assets that are written down and subsequently sold at a price above the written down tax value, there could be tax payable on an upward balancing adjustment.

-In relation to tax depreciable assets, it is worthwhile to consider various changes during the financial year.
-For the 2024 financial year, the temporary instant asset write-off no longer applies.
-For assets first used or installed ready for use during 1 July 2023 to 30 June 2024, eligible businesses can claim an immediate deduction for the business portion of the cost of an asset, with a $20,000 threshold applied on a per asset basis.
+It is worthwhile to note that for the 2025 income year, small businesses with an aggregated turnover of less than $10 million can claim an immediate deduction for the cost of eligible assets up to $20,000.
+Eligible assets must be first used or installed ready for use between 1 July 2024 and 30 June 2025.
+This $20,000 limit will apply on a per asset basis, allowing multiple assets to be instantly written off.

+Assets valued at $20,000 or more can continue to be placed into the small business depreciation pool and depreciated at 15% in the first income year and 30% each income year after.
+Pool balances under $20,000 at the end of the 2025 income year can be written off.

 7. Business premises